autonomys/subspace-docs/docs/farming-&-staking/farming/additional-guides/cli-node-types.md

 ## Domain Nodes

-Domains are essentially built-in rollups that support any conceivable state transition framework and smart contract execution environment, making deploying a domain as easy as deploying a smart contract.
+Domains are essentially built-in rollups that support any conceivable state transition framework and smart contract execution environment through custom runtimes.
+Deploying a domain as easy as deploying a smart contract.
 They allow builders to easily launch their own network without bootstrapping a new validator set, while still benefiting from the shared security and interoperability provided by the Autonomys Network consensus chain.

 There are also two ways to configure a Domain node.
 One is for **Full nodes** and one for **Archive nodes**.